 What can I do if I am being harassed?

 You may be unsure whether a certain type of behavior is sexual harassment and want more information.
-It is important to know that Vermont law requires any member of Middlebury's faculty or staff who are not considered confidential resources to report even the possibility of harassment to Middlebury's Human Relations Officer (HRO).
-The HRO is identified in the Anti-Harassment Policy.
+It is important to know that any member of Middlebury's faculty or staff who are not considered confidential resources are required to report even the possibility of harassment to Middlebury's Human Relations Officer.

 Stalking is a serious and dangerous crime.
 It affects men and women alike: 1 in 12 women and 1 in 45 men will be stalked in their lifetimes*, and it is estimated that one in twenty adults will be stalked in their lifetime.